kourbou/how-to-hyperv-arch/README.md

 <b>PermitEmptyPasswords yes
 PermitRootLogin yes</b></code></pre>

+Note: No ports of the virtual machine should be exposed outside of the host, so setting root as passwordless is not very problematic since it can only be accessed straight from the host.

 ## 6. Setting up the EFISTUB bootloader

 The Linux kernel supports booting off of EFI directly without the need for a bootloader when it is configured with